jianganghao/jianganghao.github.io/_pages/research.md

   - AutoESD - Automated Essay Similarity Detection: A system that identifies similar essays, presenting them to human experts for final decisions via an AI-assisted analytics dashboard.
   - AutoSSD - Automated Speech Similarity Detection is a system that detects similar speech responses and supply them through an analytics and AI assisted dashboard for human experts to make final decisions.
   - AI-Reviewer: AI-based essay/speech similarity reviewer is a machine learning system that utilizes a number of similarity features from essay/speech responses and human expert ajudications to make decisions automatically.
-  - Detection of AI (ChatGPT,GPT-3) generated essays includes a set of tools to detect AI generated essays through machine learning, writing process and essay similarity.
   - Keystroke analytics and biometrics include a set oft ools that are used to identify imposters,copywriting, and AI-generated essays.
   - Clickstream data-based suspicious behavioral detection includes a set of tools that identify anormly behaviors in test taking process.

 - Assessment Process Data [2013 - now]

   I have been leading, co-leading, and participating in a variety of projects aimed at enhancing learning and assessment methods through the utilization of response process data.
 These projects encompass a range of innovative approaches, as detailed below:
   - CPS-rater: This project focuses on the automated annotation of communication in collaborative activities, streamlining the analysis of interactions in group settings.
   - Writing Analytics and Biometrics: Here,the emphasis is on leveraging keystroke data during the writing process.
 This approach allows for a nuanced understanding of writing habits and skills.
   - Learner Behavioral Analytics in Writing Mentor: This initiative analyzes user interaction with the online writing application, Writing Mentor, to gain insights into learning behaviors and patterns.